RoyKlaasseBos/royklaassebos.github.io/README.md

         </ul>

      <div class="review">Review</div>
-     <p>Once you have seen how to work with Matplotlib it’s a piece of cake, but the first use can be intimidating.
-Max does a great job in his brief and easy-to-follow tutorials which give you a good introduction into the basic functionality of Matplotlib.
-By the way, he offers the exact same content on <a href="https://www.udemy.com/making-graphs-in-python-using-matplotlib-for-beginners/“ target=“_blank”>Udemy</a> for $20, lucky you!</p>
+     <p>Once you have seen how to work with Matplotlib it’s a piece of cake, but first use can be intimidating.
+Max does a great job in his brief and easy-to-follow tutorials which give you a good introduction to the basic functionality of Matplotlib.
+By the way, he offers the exact same content on <a href="https://www.udemy.com/making-graphs-in-python-using-matplotlib-for-beginners/" target="_blank">Udemy</a> for $20, lucky you!</p>
     </ol>
   </li>